Nasdanika/server/org.nasdanika.cdo.web/doc/routes.md

     * Service routes may declare dependencies on other services and have activate/deactivate lifecycle methods.

 All types of routes are reported in the ``Routes`` tab of model classes documentation pages.

+### Micro web-applications
+Service and extension route implementation classes may extend [[javadoc>org.nasdanika.web.DispatchingRoute]] class in order to implement fine-grained dispatching to methods annotated with [[javadoc>org.nasdanika.web.RouteMethod]] annotations and serving class loaded and bundle resources as specified by [[javadoc>org.nasdanika.web.Resource]] annotations on the target's class.

+Such routes may be considered as micro web-applications operating in a context of a particular model element and performing a specific function and/or implementing a specific user story.